arashnm80/arashnm80.github.io/quotes.md

 > hope is product of self-trust.

+> Millions long for immortality who don't know what to do with themselves on a rainy Sunday afternoon.

 > never trust a founder that doesn't use his own product

+> everybody only gives shit about himself. my only defference is being self-aware.

 > lead people who lead people.